A Game About Digging a Hole

 A Game About Digging a Hole (AGADAH) is a 2025 simulation video game developed by Cyberwave and published by rokaplay Boutique and Drillhounds.
 In the game, the player is tasked with digging as big of a hole as they can.
-As the player digs, they can find ores to sell to a barn that allows them to purchase new or upgraded equipment, such as explosives or a jetpack.
+As the player digs, they can find ores to sell to a barn that allows them to purchase new or upgraded equipment.
 The game was designed in about 14 days and released on Steam on February 7, 2025.
 It received positive responses from critics and players, and sold 250,000 copies within a week of its release.

 Gameplay

-A Game About Digging a Hole is a simulation video game where the player is tasked with digging as big of a hole as possible in their backyard.
-As the player digs, they encounter several randomly-generated ores that the player can collect and sell to a barn.
-The money earned from selling ores can then be used to upgrade the player’s shovel, a power generator, more inventory space to carry ores, or buy explosives and a jetpack.
+A Game About Digging a Hole is a simulation video game where the player is tasked with digging as big of a hole as possible in the backyard of their newly purchased house with the promise of buried treasure.
+A large red X is featured on the grass.
+As the player digs, they encounter several randomly-generated ores of different value that the player can collect and sell to a barn.
+The money earned from selling ores can then be used to upgrade the player's shovel, battery pack, inventory space, or to buy explosives and a jetpack.
+The player can also purchase refills to their battery or health bar.
 As the player digs deeper, they will also encounter three moles that try to prevent the player from digging any further and acquiring any treasure.
 The game also supports achievements.
+Once the player beats the game for the first time, it unlocks a new achievement mode.
+There are 10 total achievements with 8 viewable in-game in the players garage.

 Development and release

 A Game About Digging a Hole was developed by German studio Cyberwave and published by rokaplay Bou-tique.
 The game was created while Cyberwave was on a holiday break, using his free time to create the game in about 14 days using Unreal Engine 5.
 It was originally built around the voxel terrain mechanics from one of the studio's other games, Solarpunk, although this was quickly discarded and replaced it with technology based on another video game, Motherload.
 The developer then added digging mechanics to it as well as randomly spawning ores, and had a fully functional video game.

 The game was announced in December 2024, and was subsequently wish-listed by over 100,000 people on Steam.
 A Game About Digging a Hole was released on February 7, 2025.
 Within a week of its release, the game sold over 250,000 copies.

 A mobile port was announced on August 1, 2025.
+The game was made available on Xbox Game Pass in December 2025.